Healthy Heart Toolkit and Research

 - Heart disease and stroke are the first and fourth leading causes of death in the U.S.

-- Air pollution can affect heart health and can trigger heart attacks and strokes that cause disability and death.
+- Air pollution can affect heart health and can trigger heart attacks and strokes that cause disability and death in those predisposed.

-- One in three Americans has heart or blood vessel disease and is at higher risk from air pollution.
+- One in three American adults has heart or blood vessel disease and is at higher risk from air pollution.

-EPA is raising awareness of heart disease and its link to air pollution and other environmental factors as a partner in the Million Hearts, a national initiative to prevent 1 million heart attacks and strokes by 2017.
+EPA is raising awareness of heart disease and its link to air pollution and other environmental factors as a partner in Million Hearts, a national initiative to prevent heart attacks and strokes.